MSc Socio-Legal StudiesFind a programme

 See international equivalent qualifications on the International Office website.

-The MSc in Socio-Legal Studies offers useful preparation for a number of careers.
-The first of these is that of academic work, often after the completion of a doctoral degree.
-The emphasis on practical research training, on the ability to plan, research and write a sophisticated dissertation, and on the ability to think in broad theoretical terms about law in society, provides an ideal introduction to academic research.
+The MSc in Socio-Legal Studies offers useful preparation for a number of careers, for example in academia, often after the completion of a doctoral degree.
+The emphasis on practical research training, on the ability to plan, research and write a sophisticated dissertation, and on the ability to think in broad theoretical terms about law in society provides an ideal introduction to academic research.

-The skills of research and writing, which are central to the programme, are ideal preparation for working for an NGO or other organisation working for legal or social change.
+The skills of research and writing, which are central to the programme, are excellent preparation for working for an NGO, or for another organisation that works for legal or social change.
 A third possibility is working within government, again through the development of rigorous research training skills and the ability to engage in broader social understanding.